 The client issues a COMMIT (3).
 The transaction co-coordinator marks the transaction status as STAGING.
-When all write intents are confirmed, the transaction status is set to COMMITTED, and the client is advised of success (4).
+When all write intents are confirmed, the initiating client is advised of success, and then the transaction status is set to COMMITTED (4).

-After successful commits, the transaction coordinator resolves the write intents in affected ranges, which become normal MVCC records (5).
+After a successful commit, the transaction coordinator resolves the write intents in affected ranges, which become normal MVCC records (5).
+At this point, the transaction has released all its locks, and other transactions on the same records are free to proceed.

 Figure 12 Overall transaction flow